-Contrary to the reservoir espresso machine, a direct connect or plumbed-in machine is one that has a dedicated water line running to it for water supply.
+One of the most popular types of espresso machines is the direct connect or plumbed-in machine.
+Common in coffee shops, this type has a dedicated water line running to it for water supply.
 These machines have an infinite supply of water just like your faucets would, so there is never a need to refill a water tank or worry that you may be running your machine without water, which can be damaging.
 They will require professional installation and cannot be relocated without having a plumber in to cap the water supply line.

 These machines are best if you make a lot of espresso and have the time and money to spend on having it installed properly.

 In contrast to the professional direct connect espresso model, reservoir espresso machines are much more common in homes.
 This kind of machine has a reservoir that holds a limited amount of water that can be used to make espresso, so you’ll need to refill the reservoir when it’s close to running out.
 This can be a bit of a nuisance if you use it often, but it also means you won’t need a dedicated water line to supply your machine.